hipe/tmx/lib/skylab/meta-hell/doc/issues/041-the-core-node-narrative.md

 depended-upon subsystem. while [ba] Basic is hot on its tail, [ba] will likely always serve as a compliment to it rather than ever being a replacement for it.

-the 'Meta' in MetaHell_ refers of course (?) to meta-programming. as is the trend with nodes with facetiously negative-sounding names ("regret"), MetaHell was brought into this world under a heavy shadow of suspicion, and wa
+the 'Meta' in "meta-hell" refers of course (?) to meta-programming. as is the trend with nodes with facetiously negative-sounding names ("regret"), MetaHell was brought into this world under a heavy shadow of suspicion, and wa